AllenInstitute/TileQC/README.md

 # TileQC
 Tile Quality Control for piTEAM

-The repository provides the python script for evaluating the EM montage quality, example dataset for running the script and example high-res images collected from production dataset.
+The repository provides the python script for evaluating the EM montage quality, example QC output images, example dataset for running the QC script and example high-res images collected from production dataset.

 ![](demo/demo.gif)